Open-SGF/sgf-meetup-api/README.md

 cp lambdas/.env.example lambdas/.env
 ```

+#### Populate additional env variables
+- `MEETUP_GROUP_NAMES` should be a comma seperated list of meetup group names to import events from
+  - This value can be pulled from the url of a Meetup groups page e.g. with meetup.com/sgfdevs, sgfdevs is the group name
+- `API_KEYS` should be a comma seperated list of strings you'll use to locally call the API

 #### Setup initial database
 - `docker compose up -d`
   - If you are on linux or WSL there will likely be permission issues with a folder used by docker